PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 16:51:49
+Last updated: 2024-04-02 16:53:04
-Random Quote: Better than a thousand useless words is one useful word, upon hearing which one attains peace. - The Buddha
+Random Quote: Your friend is your needs answered. - Kahlil Gibran